piiteraq/scidane/README.md

 # scidane
-This repo has no other purpose but to get started on GitHub ..
+This repo's only purpose is to get started on GitHub ..